|

 - View incoming and outgoing at a glance between compatible repositories

-- Auto refreshes the status of tracked files when they change
+- Auto refreshes the status of tracked files and / or repository changes as they occur

 - Incremental loading of history (for efficiency)